What to do when a client's IT is a total mess

 STEP 3: Go or no-go

-All revenue is not created equal
+“All revenue is not created equal”

-Just because a prospect environment is a disaster doesn’t mean they know that.
-Act in their best interest, be honest about the situation.
-Never blame the previous provider, remain focused on the future.
-Help them understand that you will provide a higher level of service and that lowering their risk will avoid costly issues in the future like downtime, data-loss, and crypto events.
+All revenue is not created equal.
+Don’t chase clients seeking the lowest price.
+Just because a prospect's environment is a disaster doesn’t mean they recognize it.
+Act in their best interest, be honest about the situation, and avoid blaming the previous provider.
+Help them understand that you will offer a higher level of service, reducing risks like downtime, data loss, and cyber threats.

 This article is an example of the content I send out in my weekly email.
 If you’d like to get this great content early and delivered to your inbox, sign up below.